Lorstat Tablets is a brand of medicine containing the active ingredient atorvastatin.

 - antacids, medicines used to treat reflux or ulcers

 - some medicines used to treat some fungal infections, such as itraconazole and ketoconazole

-- spironolactone, a medicine used to treat high blood pressure or certain types of swelling
+- spironolactone, a medicine used to treat high blood pressure and certain types of swelling

 - vitamin B3